SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_polydata.md

 Different colors can be assigned to those faces.

 	Double click the table cell in the column "C" in the table.
+	Select:wq
-	Selecte a color for the corresponding face.
+ a color for the corresponding face.

 <figure>
   <img class="svImg svImgLg"  src="documentation/quickguide/imgs/facecolor.png">